Minimal Representations of Order Types by Geometric Graphs: Introduction

-\mypar{Results} We introduce the concept of \emph{exit edges} to capture which edges are sufficient to uniquely describe a given order type in a robust way under continuous motion of vertices.
-More precisely, in a geometric drawing of a representative point set with all exit edges, at least one vertex needs to move across an (exit) edge in order to change the order type.
+\paragraph{Results} We introduce the concept of \emph{exit edges} to capture which edges are sufficient to uniquely identify a given order type in a robust way under continuous motion of vertices. \emph{Exit graphs}, defined as the geometric graphs whose edges are the exit edges, are \emph{supporting} for a point set: in an exit graph at least one vertex needs to move across an (exit) edge in order to change the order type.
+(For precise definitions of these concepts we refer to Definitions~\ref{def:supporting} and \ref{def:exit-edge}.)
+Though exit edges are defined on a point set, the set of exit edges only depends on the order type and not on the particular representative.

 We give an alternative characterization of exit edges in terms of the dual line arrangement, where an exit edge corresponds to one or two empty triangular cells.
 This allows us to efficiently compute the set of exit edges for a given set of $n$ points in $O(n^2)$ time and space.

 Using the more general framework of abstract order types and their dual pseudoline arrangements, we prove that every set of $n\ge 4$ points has at least $(3n-7)/5$ exit edges.
-We also describe a family of $n$ points with $n-3$ exit edges, showing that this bound is asymptotically tight.
+We also describe a family of $n$ points with $n-3$ exit edges, showing that the best possible lower bound is of order $\Omega(n)$.
 An upper bound of $n(n-1)/3$ follows from known results on the number of triangular cells in line arrangements~\cite{Gruenbaum_aas}.
-Thus, compared to the complete geometric graph with $n(n-1)/2$ edges, using only exit edges we save at least one third of the edges.
+Thus, compared to the complete geometric graph with $n(n-1)/2$ edges, using only exit edges saves at least one third of the edges.
+We present a random construction with a quadratic expected number of exit edges.

+Exit graphs are not always minimal supporting graphs.
+In particular, the requirement of keeping the edges straight together with the non-stretchability of certain pseudoline arrangements can result in exit edges being sometimes unnecessary.
+The relation between the number of exit edges and the minimum number of edges in a supporting geometric graph is an open question.